In this 2 part series, I’ll review Tools that can help us improve Accessibility in our projects.

 This tool made by Microsoft, is really interesting because it can not only be used to tests webpages/apps but also Android and Windows native apps.
 I tried the Web version that offers 2 testing modes: Fastpass and Assessment.
 Fastpass can be used to catch most common accessibility issues very quickly.
 It’s a good approach when you just want or need to run a quick test.

 Assessment, in the other hand, is a manual experience in which you navigate through a set of tests that cover all WCAG 2.1 AA success criteria.
 Each test has one or more requirements that can be: Automated, Assisted or Manual.
-Overall is a very complete tool worth of giving a try, the only feature I think is missing is a Firefox extension.
+Overall is a very complete tool that’s worth giving a try.
+The only feature I think is missing is a Firefox extension.

 • Axe by Deque